It’s that time of year again, “the season with clear skies and stout horses.” Nothing depicts fall in Korea more

 The show isn’t all about competition.
 Rather, it’s to show how well their livestock have been raised.
 In a contest, these thick-necked bulls butt heads until one eventually give in.
 A dual can last a few minutes or even hours.

 Cheungdo is a city well known for its annual bullfight festival, with its own exclusive stadium that holds various events related to bullfighting.
 The event draws thousands of tourists every year.
 If you’re interested in this unique traditional and exciting event, you should try a visit to Cheungdo this Chuseok.

-If you’re stuck with nothing to do during Chuseok because your family is abroad, don’t stay at home moping.
+If you have nothing to do during Chuseok because your family is abroad, don’t stay at home moping.
 Head outside as there are still many things to do!

 Cultural sites like museums and palaces will be open, hosting a variety of holiday events.
 Visit the National Folk Museum of Korea to participate in traditional folk games and try your hand at making Songpyeon or visit the National Museum of Korea and enjoy percussion performances.